3benbox/fly-eth-balance-exporter/README.md

 ## Configure

-Update the `config.yaml` file with the Ethereum addresses you want to monitor.
+Update the example `config.yaml` file with the Ethereum addresses you want to monitor.

+Set the `ETH_BALANCE_CONFIG_PATH` environment variable to the path of the `config.yaml` file.

 Sensitive value can be resolved through environment variables with the `${VAR}` syntax.